Jashghoward/CarFight/README.md

 After adding the autocorrect has added a change to the application that adds to the user experience.

-The cars will be compared on a few parameters.
+The cars will be compared on a few parameters such as: transmisson, fuel type, make, model.

+Different parameters can be added or taken away.